Geonovum/sospilot/docs/intro.rst

 This is the main (technical) documentation for the SOS Pilot Project by Geonovum and RIVM.
 It can always be found at `sospilot.readthedocs.org <http://sospilot.readthedocs.org/>`_.

+The landing page for the SOSPilot project is http://sensors.geonovum.nl

-The project GitHub repository is at https://github.com/Geonovum/sospilot
+The project GitHub repository is at https://github.com/Geonovum/sospilot.

-About this Dcoument
+About this Document
 ===================

 This document is written in `Restructured Text (rst) <http://docutils.sourceforge.net/rst.html>`_